DALAI-project/NER_API/README.md

 The model makes predictions for named entities in the IOB2-format, where the B-prefix is used for the first token of an entity, and I-prefix for all subsequent tokens belonging to the same entity.

+Different aggregation strategies can be used for changing the model output format.
+These can be changed with the parameter `AGGREGATION_STRATEGY` when starting the API.
+For example

+`AGGREGATION_STRATEGY="simple" uvicorn api:app`

 By default, model output follows the input format, which is based on [wordpiece tokenization](https://huggingface.co/learn/nlp-course/chapter6/6?fw=pt).
 Therefore, for example the input sentence 'Helsingistä tuli Suomen suuriruhtinaskunnan pääkaupunki vuonna 1812.' produces the output